MoonLGH/TsukariWa/readme.md

-# Whatsapp Bot With typscript i guess
+# Whatsapp Bot With TS i guess

 ### About & Settings